 Greg O’Malley is Director of the CWH and an Associate Professor of History.
 His research interests include the early modern Atlantic world, slavery, the slave trade, and the American Revolution.
 He is the author of Final Passages: The Intercolonial Slave Trade of British America, 1619-1807 and serves on the steering committee of Voyages: The Trans-Atlantic Slave Trade Database.

-Maya Peterson is an Assistant Professor of History.
+Maya Peterson is an Associate Professor of History.
 Her research interests include Imperial Russian and Soviet history; comparative empires and colonialism; and the histories of science, technology, medicine, and the environment.
-Her recently completed book, Pipe Dreams: Water and Empire in Central Asia’s Aral Sea Basin, is forthcoming in the Cambridge University Press Studies in Environment and History series in 2019.
+Her recently completed book, Pipe Dreams: Water and Empire in Central Asia’s Aral Sea Basin, was published in the Cambridge University Press Studies in Environment and History series in 2019.